- You are here:

 Contact Dr. Bertrand Boussert for information on academics at Georgia Tech-Lorraine.

-Graduate Engineering Immersion Program (GEIP)
+Global Engineering Immersion Program (GEIP)

 This program capitalizes on Georgia Tech’s academic presence in Atlanta, Georgia USA, Metz, France, and Shenzhen, China.
 Students complete their masters degree in Electrical & Computer Engineering by studying with Georgia Tech on 3 different continents – North America, Europe, and Asia, earning a master's degree in as little as 12 months.

 Contact the GT-Shenzhen office for more information on the Shenzhen, China portion of the program.